 - end with a note about the personal aspect of working with him/her.

 Once you have a solid profile, your next steps should be to customize your connections to grow your professional network, join and create your own LinkedIn groups, befriend everyone in your sphere, post about your closing with pictures of your happy customers, and take advantage of the blog and website links on your profile.
-These tips are guaranteed to help you crush it on LinkedIn!
+These tips are guaranteed to help you crush it using LinkedIn for mortgage!

 Although the 2020 spring housing market did not meet pre-pandemic expectations, the market has nonetheless remained hot throughout the year and is only expected to increase in 2021.
 Interest rates are low and demand for housing is high as Americans search for homes that fit their new lifestyles.